qooxdoo/qooxdoo/docs/development/compiler/configuration/api.md

 ### Getting Started

-The compiler uses two API classes: `qx.tool.compiler.cli.api.LibraryApi` and `qx.tool.cli.api.LibraryApi`; it will create an instance of `CompilerApi` in order to load the `compile.json` for your application, and in your `compile.js` you can change how this works by creating your own class which is derived from `CompilerApi`.
+The compiler uses two API classes: `qx.tool.compiler.cli.api.CompilerApi` and `qx.tool.compiler.cli.api.LibraryApi`; it will create an instance of `CompilerApi` in order to load the `compile.json` for your application, and in your `compile.js` you can change how this works by creating your own class which is derived from `CompilerApi`.